gabrieltheodoropoulos/GTAlertCollection/README.md

 *   `label`: The label right below the progress bar.
 *   `imageView`: The image view of the alert.

+## Integrating GTAlertCollection

+To integrate `GTAlertCollection` in your project and start using it, just clone or download the repository, and drag-n-drop the *GTAlertCollection.swift* from the Sources folder file into your project.

 ## Using GTAlertCollection

 There is one requirement before we start using any of the `GTAlertCollection` methods; to specify the *host view controller*, meaning the view controller where the alert controller will be presented to.
 This can be done in two ways, depending on how we are planning to `GTAlertCollection`: